ldstd0/ldstd/README.md

 hello!
-there is ldstd github page.
+there is loadystudio github page.